This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-1. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 5 days before departure from the first embarkation point.
+1. Passengers must have a printed negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to passengers younger than 12 years.

 3. A completed “Health Declaration Form” must be submitted before departure at https://deplacement-aerien.gouv.ci.
 The form must be printed and presented upon arrival.

 Detailed Tourist Information